Lexicon of Musical Invective: Madness and degeneration

-Disgusts of nature

-Musicians' cuisine
+Culinary metaphors in musical criticism

 Chopin - a highly elevated 3rd nocturne...

 The association of a dissonant key, such as a distant key from C major or a nonchord tone, with a form of "musical spice" is a common trope in musicology.
 The Lexicon employs culinary comparisons as entries, offering a unique approach to musical analysis: Under "Cayenne Pepper":

 Field adds spices to his meal, Mr. Chopin throws in a handful of cayenne pepper… Once again, Mr. Chopin has not failed to choose the strangest keys: B-flat minor, B major, and E-flat major!

 — Ludwig Rellstab, Iris, Berlin, August 2, 1833, comparing Chopin's Nocturnes Op.
 9 to John Field's.

 Vinegar, mustard, and cayenne pepper are necessary condiments in culinary art, but I wonder if even Wagnerians would agree to use only these to prepare their meals.

 — Letter to the editor of Musical World, New York, September 16, 1876.

 Almost all of Bloch's music bursts with curry, ginger, and cayenne pepper, even when one might expect vanilla or whipped cream…

 — Evening Post, New York, May 14, 1917.

 In a concert review from Cincinnati, May 18, 1880, Wagner's music is described as "more indigestible than a lobster salad."
 Nikolaï Soloviev finds Tchaikovsky's Piano Concerto No. 1 a failure, likening it to "the first pancake flipped in the pan."
 Paul Rosenfeld compares Rachmaninoff's Piano Concerto No. 2 to "a funeral feast of honey and jams."
 After hearing Ionisation at the Hollywood Bowl, conducted by Nicolas Slonimsky, a future musicologist receives the following note:

 After hearing Varèse's Ionisation, I would like you to consider a composition of mine for two ovens and a sink.
 I have called it Concussion Symphony to describe the disintegration of a potato under the influence of a powerful atomizer.

 — Anonymous note, Hollywood, June 16, 1933.

 The Lexicon also includes references to strong drinks, or "indigestible digestives":

 Poor Debussy, sandwiched between Brahms and Beethoven, seemed weaker than ever.
 We cannot believe that all these extremes of ecstasy are natural; they seem forced and hysterical; it is musical absinthe.

 — Louis Elson, Daily Advertiser, Boston, January 2, 1905, on Prélude à l'Après-midi d'un faune.

 Considered as a drug, there is no doubt that Scriabin's music holds a certain importance, but it is entirely unnecessary.
 We already have cocaine, morphine, hashish, heroin, anhalonium, and countless other substances, not to mention alcohol.
 That is enough.
 Yet we have only one music.
 Why must we degrade an art into a form of spiritual narcotic?
 What makes it more artistic to use eight horns and five trumpets than to drink eight brandies and five double whiskies?

 — Cecil Gray, responding to a 1924 survey on contemporary music.